ridays2001/hs-tutorz/src/blog-posts/talk-teens-listen.md

 Teens crave the praise and acceptance of adults.
 So if they see that you don&#39;t think they&#39;re worthy, they&#39;ll find a way to prove otherwise.

 The time that your daughter almost set the kitchen on fire?
-Yes, she were trying to make something special for you and prove to you that she could cook like the neighbor&#39;s daughter that you praised the day before.
+Yes, she was trying to make something special for you and prove to you that she could cook like the neighbor&#39;s daughter that you praised the day before.

 ##### 4) We want to fix everything.